 • spirometry, or spirography (allows you to measure the volume of the respiratory system);

-• blood gas analysis (performed to detect insufficient oxygen supply to the body);
+• blood gas test (carried out to detect insufficient oxygen supply to the body);

 • chest x-ray (to exclude acute pulmonary emphysema).